 Archaeologists in Italy are learning more and more about the everyday life of the people who lived in Pompeii nearly 2,000 years ago.
 Most recently, they've carefully uncovered a well-preserved street snack bar.

 Published in “Arts”

-The Natural History Museum in London holds a yearly contest for the Wildlife Photographer of the Year and Young Wildlife Photographer of the Year.
+The Natural History Museum in London holds a yearly contest for the Wildlife Photographer of the Year.
+This year, the contest had 49,000 entries from around the world.
 Here are some of this year’s best pictures, and the stories behind them.